hyperium/hyperium.github.io/_stable/server/middleware.md

 ## Option 2: use hyper TowerToHyperService trait

-[hyper_util::service::TowerToHyperService](adapter-trait) trait is an adapter to convert tower Service to hyper Service.
+[hyper_util::service::TowerToHyperService][adapter-trait] trait is an adapter to convert tower Service to hyper Service.

 Now implement a tower Logger middleware